troyvit/troy.outbrain/README.md

 - Help TAMs create great tools
 - Build internal tools, lead developers who build tools, and keep aware of other internal projects to help us avoid redundancy
 - Help standardize our languages, toolsets and APIs with developers on the TAM team
-- Work with R&D and Prod teams to give feedback on APIs they build
+- Work with R&D and Product teams to give feedback on APIs they build
 - Serve as a technical mentor to the TAM team and train them on using our tools

-Our users are AMs, Global Operations and Product Managers.
+Our users are Account Managers, Global Operations and Product Managers.
 We want to expand that to BI, Finance, Product and R&D.

 ## History
 I started at Outbrain in 2011 as an Account Manager (AM).
-That lasted a few months before it became clear that I was much better at helping other AMs than I was at being one.
+I found I was much better at helping AMs find quick solutions to their problems.
 In response Outbrain created the Technical Account Manager (TAM) position.
 As a TAM I co-founded and lead the Sales Engineering and QA positions within the TAM group.
 In 2015 I grew into the TAM team lead position.
 From there I moved to the Technical Project Lead I am today.

 ## Working with me
 ### Habits and schedule